 With no signs of the coronavirus decreasing its wrath or a clear message from the government on how it is handling the spread of the pandemic, parents are in the biggest predicament of their lives.

-In-home child care certainly is the safer option for both children and parents, based on the number of people involved alone.
+In-home child care certainly is a safer option for both children and parents, based on the number of people involved alone.
 While over 50% of the nation’s child care centers have closed with uncertainty of if or when they’ll reopen, many parents are trusting home care agencies to care for their children.